Abdalrahman-Alhamod/Tree-Algorithms/README.md

 ## Introduction

-TreesAlgorithms is a Java project that focuses on providing efficient and optimized solutions for working with trees.
+TreeAlgorithms is a Java project that focuses on providing efficient and optimized solutions for working with trees.
 It offers a set of classes that implement various tree data structures and algorithms, including binary trees, binary search trees, AVL trees, heaps, and priority queues.
 These classes can be used as a foundation for tree-related tasks in a wide range of applications.

 The project is designed to be easy to understand, well-documented, and flexible, allowing developers to incorporate tree functionalities seamlessly into their Java projects.